core-wg/resource-directory/draft-ietf-core-resource-directory.md

 according to the Max-Age (Retry-After in HTTP) option, and fall back to link-format when receiving 4.15 (Unsupported Content-Format; 415 in HTTP).

-A resource directory MAY make the information submitted to it available to further directories, if it can ensure that a loop does not form.
+An RD MAY make the information submitted to it available to further directories, if it can ensure that a loop does not form.
 The protocol used between directories to ensure loop-free operation is outside the scope of this document.

 ## Finding a Resource Directory {#finding_an_rd}

-A (re-)starting device may want to find one or more resource directories for discovery purposes.
+A (re-)starting device may want to find one or more RDs for discovery purposes.
 Dependent on the operational conditions, one or more of the techniques below apply.

-The device may be pre-configured to exercise specific mechanisms for finding the resource directory:
+The device may be pre-configured to exercise specific mechanisms for finding the RD:

 1. It may be configured with a specific IP address for the RD.
 That IP address may also be an anycast address, allowing the network to